A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 Conclusions:

 - unimpaired STS implies it is biologically ==different== from LTS
-- hippocampus (and MTL?) not a storage site, but important for ------------- of explicit memories (STS to LTS transfer)
+- hippocampus (and MTL?) not a storage site, but important for ==consolidation== of explicit memories (STS to LTS transfer)
-- H.M. provides evidence that implicit memory is ----------- from explicit memory
+- H.M. provides evidence that implicit memory is ==dissociated== from explicit memory
-- K.C. provides evidence that, within -------- memory, semantic memory is dissociated from episodic memory
+- K.C. provides evidence that, within ==explicit== memory, semantic memory is dissociated from episodic memory

 ---